-The Corporate Secretary shall brief and counsel new Directors on the Code and its interpretation.
+The Board Secretary shall brief new Directors on the Code and its interpretation.

-Before a Director begins his or her duties, the Corporate Secretary shall ask them to complete:

-1. A formal acknowledgement that they have read and understand the Code and will comply with it in a form acceptable to the CGHRC Committee;
+Before a Director begins their duties, the Board Secretary shall ask them to complete a formal acknowledgement that they have read and understand the Code and will comply with it in a form acceptable to the CGHRC Committee.

 All completed forms shall be shared with the Board Chair for the Board Chair's review and, as appropriate, action.
-Forms shall also be stored and maintained in accordance with TSHC's document retention policy.
+Forms shall also be stored and maintained in accordance with TSHC's Records Management Policy.